aaalkhafaji/FAMT-Image-Processing/README.md

-# FAMT-Image-Processing
-Python implementation of the Framed Algebraic-Morphological Transform (FAMT) for structure-preserving image denoising.
 # Framed Algebraic-Morphological Transform (FAMT)

 This repository contains a Python implementation of the **Framed Algebraic-Morphological Transform (FAMT)**, a novel, fully invertible image processing transform derived from combinatorial Hopf algebras.